Colonial architecture at sunset — heritage

 Grupo Tavares | Sylvan Food Group

 A Phillips Academy Andover and University of Miami graduate (B.B.A.
 Entrepreneurship, 2002), Juan Eduardo has spent two decades building platforms at the intersection of technology and essential services.
 His early work in biotech through Biologique gave way pioneering regenerative medicine in the region.
 In parallel, co-founding AvanzaMe in the Dominican Republic (acquired by Banco Popular Dominicano) and later LendingPoint in the United States, resulting in a fifteen year career in FinTech.
 Today he applies the same strategic lens to food technology as co-founder of Sylvan Food Group.
-Beyond business, he served as Vice President of the Board of EDUCA (Acción Empresarial por la Educación), the leading private-sector institution advocating for quality education in the Dominican Republic.
+Recognized by the Atlanta Business Chronicle as one of Atlanta's 40 Under 40 for his work creating opportunities for underserved populations through financial innovation, Juan Eduardo also serves as Vice President of the Board of EDUCA (Acción Empresarial por la Educación), the leading private-sector institution advocating for quality education in the Dominican Republic.

 LendingPoint